 Most existing Traffic signal cables carry mains voltage and are housed in ducts that can have 300 to 600 mm cover.
 Traffic detector loops, including Traffic counting equipment, are typically located in the Road surfacing within 6 m of a stop line at any signalised location and connected to the signal control box in ducts.
 In heavily trafficked Roads, there may also be advanced Traffic detector loops to detect queues at some distance from the Traffic signals on the approach lanes.
 Figure 5-2 illustrates the approximate layout of underground cables around a Traffic signal.

-Figure 5-2: Indicative locations for Traffic signal cables, power cables and detector loops
+Figure 5-2 Procedures for Working in Road and Motorway Corridors -2: Indicative locations for Traffic signal cables, power cables and detector loops

 5.3 Site Management

 5.3.1 General